mbruges/zola/content/blog/knowledge-based.md

 As Ben notes above, the models are extremely good at behaving like over-confident GCSE candidates, producing fluent paragraphs that miss key information.
 If our students can become domain _experts_, then they can be equipped to spot when these Rumsfeldian knowledge gaps emerge, and challenge them.

-To out-smart the machine is pretty awesome experience for anyone, let alone a neophyte dipping their toes into the pool of academia for the first time.
+To out-smart the machine is pretty a awesome experience for anyone, let alone a neophyte dipping their toes into the pool of academia for the first time.
 What better confidence boost can there be than telling ChatGPT it's got it wrong, and having it _agree_?
 The best way to learn is to teach, so teach that chatbot who's boss.

 ## Gell-Mann and GPT